DaisyconBV/daisycon-conversion-tag-server-side/README.md

 This is Daisycon’s official server-side tag template for conversion tracking in Google Tag Manager (GTM).
 It’s used in your server-side GTM container and works together with the client-side Synergy Tag to support hybrid tracking.

-Together, these tags improve the accuracy of your affiliate reporting — even when browser limitations might otherwise block key data.
+Together, these tags improve the accuracy of your affiliate reporting, even when browser limitations might otherwise block key data.

 ## What it does